meganz/MEGAcmd/UserGuide.md

 Some MEGAcmd commands allow the use of regular expressions in remote paths.
 You can check if the command supports those by using the `--help` flag with the command.
 If you use these in the [scriptable](#scriptable) way, you need to escape characters that would otherwise be intercepted and interpreted by the shell.

+Paths to folders shared to you from another person start with their email and a : character, see the example at ([example](#shared-folders-example))

 ### Local Path
 This refers to a file or folder on the PC or device that MEGAcmd is running in.